make-chive-butter-now-so-easy-close-look-at-egg-shaped-butter-on-small-round-dish-featured-image

 Next, chop the chives on a cutting board.
 Add fresh herbs.
 Add ½ tsp. of fine sea salt if you’re using unsalted butter.
 Use a fork to mix the chopped chives into the softened butter until well combined.

-Step 3: Molding and Storing Your Butter
+Step 3: Shape and Store Chive Infused Butter

 If you’re using molds to make individual servings, grab two teaspoons.
 I find it’s easiest to add butter in small batches this way.
 Add the butter to the mold until it’s full, then smooth the top with the back of the spoon.
 Since I was using them the next day, I covered my egg-shaped butter tightly with (sticky) plastic wrap and popped them in the refrigerator overnight.

-Step 4: Roll a Butter Log
+Step 4: Roll a Chive Butter Log

 If you are rolling a butter log, place a large sheet of plastic wrap on the cutting board; it will keep the counter clean.
-Place the softened butter in the center of a sheet of plastic wrap and use it to help form a log shape.
+Place the chive butter in the center of a sheet of plastic wrap and use it to help form a log shape.
 Roll it up tightly, twisting the ends tight.
 This will help keep your homemade butter fresh.

 What are chives?